 Not enough light in your workspace?
 This maker designed and 3D printed an LED Bridge Lamp to completely eliminate shadows.

-Don’t Miss: 20 Stylish DIY Lamp Shades to 3D Print at Home
+Don’t Miss: 20 Stylish 3D Printed Lamp Shades to DIY

 We all need more light in our lives.
 Maker Janis Jakaitis has created a beautiful yet functional LED Bridge Lamp for his workspace, and shared the STL files to Thingiverse for 3D printing.

 Sure, it may seem like overkill if you just want to read a book.
 The purpose of the lamp is to limit shadows while doing delicate work like assembly, soldering or photography.
 Rather than gluing an LED strip to an aluminum bar, Jakaitis got creative.

 The inspiration, he says, is a mish-mash of comic books and classical architecture.

 “To me, the ArtDeco and imperial architecture (hello, Gotham City) are endless sources of excitement and admiration, ” he said.
 “I spent some time researching old Roman architecture on the Internet, to design the base for the bridge.”

 LED Bridge Lamp is a Thing of Beauty (and Work in Progress)

 Jakaitis has shared his bill of materials on the Thingiverse download page, along with details on how it was made.

 Significantly, the Prusa i3 was actually his first 3D printer; as he explains to a fellow maker, he made a promise to himself that he wouldn’t buy one until he’d designed at least five things to 3D print.